Jobs for Dental Hygienists

 National Board Dental Hygiene Examination and obtain a license in your state.

 The average salary for a dental hygienist is around $71,000, depending on location and experience.
 In addition, many dental hygienists receive bonuses and other incentives, such as health insurance and retirement benefits.

 For those interested in a career in dental hygiene, there are a variety of job opportunities available.
 With excellent job prospects and competitive salaries, becoming a dental hygienist is an excellent choice.

 Your dental hygienist skills are useful in several industries.
 Here are three options to consider during your job search:

 - Education: As a dental hygiene educator, you may work with students studying to become hygienists or provide continuing education to licensed hygienists.
 Most hygiene educators specialize in either clinical procedures or classroom instruction.
-Working as a dental hygienist instructor often requires a bachelor’s or master’s degree.
+Work as a dental hygienist instructor often requires a bachelor’s or master’s degree.

-- Public health: The public health sector includes government agencies, non-profit organizations, local health departments, and school programs.
+- Public health: The public health sector includes government agencies, non-profit organizations, local health departments and school programs.
 Many public health agencies provide medical care and instruction to underserved communities.